Chaosium

 Chaosium Inc. (/keɪˈɒsiəm/ kay-OSS-ee-əm) is a publisher of tabletop role-playing games established by Greg Stafford in 1975.
-Chaosium's major titles include Call of Cthulhu, based on the horror fiction stories of H. P. Lovecraft; RuneQuest Glorantha; Pendragon, based on Thomas Mallory's Le Morte d'Arthur; and 7th Sea, "swashbuckling and sorcery" set in a fantasy 17th-century Europe.
+Chaosium's major product lines include RuneQuest, set in Stafford's fictional world of Glorantha; Call of Cthulhu, based on the horror fiction stories of H. P. Lovecraft; Pendragon, based on Thomas Mallory's Le Morte d'Arthur; and 7th Sea, "swashbuckling and sorcery" set in a fantasy 17th-century Europe.

 Many of Chaosium's product lines are based upon literary sources.
-While Stafford himself has been described as "one of the most decorated game designers of all time" and "the grand shaman of gaming", multiple other notable game designers have written for Chaosium.
-These include David Conyers, Matthew Costello, Larry DiTillio, Paul Fricker, David A. Hargrave, Rob Heinsoo, Keith Herber, Jennell Jaquays, Katharine Kerr, Reiner Knizia, Charlie Krank, Robin Laws, Penelope Love, Mark Morrison, Steve Perrin, Sandy Petersen, Ken Rolston, Ken St. Andre, Jonathan Tweet, John Wick, and Lynn Willis; among others.
+Other notable game designers have written for Chaosium.
+These include David Conyers, Matthew Costello, Larry DiTillio, David A. Hargrave, Rob Heinsoo, Keith Herber, Jennell Jaquays, Katharine Kerr, Reiner Knizia, Charlie Krank, Robin Laws, Steve Perrin, Sandy Petersen, Ken Rolston, Ken St. Andre, Jonathan Tweet, John Wick, and Lynn Willis; among others.

 History

 1975–1980

 Greg Stafford founded "The Chaosium" in 1975, deriving the name partly from his apartment (which he described as a house of chaos), which was near the Oakland Coliseum, combining "coliseum" with "chaos".
 His purpose was to publish his first fantasy war game White Bear and Red Moon (later renamed Dragon Pass), a board game set in his fantasy world of Glorantha.

 In 1978, Chaosium published Steve Perrin's roleplaying game RuneQuest, also set in Glorantha, following up with a second edition in 1980 and various supplements over the next six years.

 In 1979, Chaosium entered the board wargame market with Reich, Raiders and Traders, and (in 1980) Panzer Pranks.
 Although all received positive reviews, none of the games found an audience.